Project Management

 Baseline Budget

-last edited by: Dave Garrett on Nov 22, 2006 1:30 AM login/register to edit this page
+last edited by: Peter Wootton on Apr 22, 2024 6:15 AM login/register to edit this page

 A baseline budget is the estimate of project costs that you start with at the beginning of your project.
 When you talk about being "under budget", this is what you are comparing your actual performance to.
-Sometimes when there is a significant change in scope, the project can be "re-baselined" - which isn't a word, but project managers use it to mena that a new baseline budget is established.
+Sometimes when there is a significant change in scope, the project can be "re-baselined" - which isn't a word, but project managers use it to mean that a new baseline budget is established.
 The idea being that because there is more to be done, the old baseline is not a good point of comparison to measure against.

-last edited by: Dave Garrett on Nov 22, 2006 1:30 AM login/register to edit this page
+last edited by: Peter Wootton on Apr 22, 2024 6:15 AM login/register to edit this page

 ADVERTISEMENTS